srisharaan/mmm/README.md

 4.The results of speech recognition is fetched from google\

 5.The details are stored locally in a database which are asked during the startup of the application

+6. Enter the phone number with the country code

 5.You gotta tell me